joshisworking/fine-recovery-webapp/client/README.md

 ## Introduction

-React frontend for the Fine Rcovery Webapp provides an interface to view, edit, and update fine details, as well as manage courthouse data.
+React frontend for the Fine Recovery Webapp provides an interface to view, edit, and update fine details, as well as manage courthouse data.

 ## Features